 The species-specific diet is biologically best suitable for the human body – and, therefore, the healthiest diet there can be!
-The foods of the biologically appropriate diet provide the organism with the nutrition it needs and does not overly stress the digestive, detoxification, or elimination system.
-Thus the toxic burden is at a minimum.
-Thus the real question here might be: why is studying the evolutionary diet of humans not gaining more attention in nutritional science?
+The foods of the biologically appropriate diet provide the organism with the nutrition it needs and do not overly stress the digestive, detoxification, or elimination system.
+The toxic burden is at a minimum.
+Considering these benefits, a valid question arises: Why is studying the evolutionary diet of humans not gaining more attention in nutritional science?

 It seems, however, that we have forgotten about this natural principle for our own species, due to cultural reasons.
 We even seem to have forgotten what our own species’ diet is.
 It’s essential, however, to re-discover what is supposed to be in our instincts: learn what we should eat naturally by understanding foods and learning from our closest relatives, the chimpanzees!

 How can we study the human evolutionary diet?

 Determining the specific-specific (or biologically appropriate) diet of humans is more complicated than in other species.
 Why?
-Because humans left their original tropical habitat with the help of sophisticated cultural adaptations (including altering food sources through cooking.
+Humans left their original tropical habitat, tropical forests, with the help of sophisticated cultural adaptations, including altering food sources through cooking.
 Those skills prevented evolutionary adaptations to a new environment and foods to a large extent.